Skip to navigation Skip to content

 Customer travels on inappropriate mode of transport and customer's ticket cost is lower than the appropriate mode of transport cost

-Nellie lodges a claim for Fares Allowance for the journey undertaken to start a University degree.
-Nellie's home is in Broome and the study is at a Perth university.
-Nellie travelled by bus from Broome to Perth and the bus ticket cost $145.
+Nellie lodges a claim for Fares Allowance for the journey undertaken to start a university degree.
+Nellie's home is in Broome and the study location is in Perth.
+Nellie travelled by bus from Broome to Perth costing $145.

 Nellie qualifies for ABSTUDY Fares Allowance.